precup/bimon/README.md

 - `clean` - Offers a variety of ways to clean up potentially wasted space.
     - `--duplicates`: Delete uncompressed versions that are duplicates of compressed versions
     - `--build-artifacts`: Delete build files with `scons --clean`
-    - `--caches`: Delete internal caches, mostly stored git information
+    - `--caches`: Delete internal caches, mostly stored git information that may take a long time to regenerate
     - `--temp-files`: Delete temporary files used during processing
     - `--projects`: Delete all projects.
 Use with caution.
     - `--loose-files`: Delete any unrecognized files in the versions directory.
 Use with caution.